runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 The largest mammals are bears and yaks.

 No even-toed ungulates (in particular horses).
 Animal transport is slow - oxen and such.
 No whales.
 Only aquatic mammals are seals, otters, and similar.
+Aquatic megafauna is all crustaceans.
+No rodents - pest species are mostly insects, with some lizards and jellies.

 ## Cultural Inspirations